maheshsabnis/Training_Net6_Blazor/readme.md

 		- Routing
 		- Authentication
 		- Authorization
+	- Using Re-Usable Components
+		- Rules for Defining Re-Usable Components
+			- MUST be generic as far as possible
+			- MUST define parameters for the Communication toi accept data from Parent Component
+				- All these parameters MUST be public property
+				- This property MUST be decorated with 'Parameter' Attribute
+			- MUST define Events or EventCallback to Emit Data to parent component
+				- To Emit data from Child to parent, the Handler event MUST be Asynchronous
 		- Component Communication
+			- Parent-Child Relationship
-		- Custom Events
+				- Parameters and Custom Events
 			- State-Management aka Sessioning
 				- Client-Side Data Storage
+				- Handling Application State
+		- Auto-Navigate across Components using the 'NavigationManager' class
+			- This is already registred in the WebHostBuilder as a Transient Object
+			- This is the 'NavigateTo(COMPONENT-URL-TO-NAVIGATE)' method
 	- Templates
 	- Server-Side Communication
 		- APIs